THEO Graduation Overview

 - Senior trip options are not a part of THEO graduation committee responsibilities.

-- Beginning in 2017, due to the larger number of seniors 2017, THEO no longer set aside a quarter of a page for each senior in the THEO yearbook.
+- Beginning in 2017, due to the larger number of seniors, THEO no longer sets aside a quarter of a page for each senior in the THEO yearbook.
 Senior pages in the yearbook are one portrait only and will include all seniors who attend THEO.
-(All yearbook class portraits are taken by Joanna Mott for uniformity.
+(All yearbook class portraits are taken by Miriam Carter for uniformity.
 Therefore be sure to attend her August photo shoots at THEO.)
 Families will have the option to purchase a senior ad in the yearbook for an additional fee.

 - Ten pictures for the graduation slide show are due by September 1 if you participate in THEO’s graduation – instead of the former January 31st deadline.
 Why so early?
 These extra months will allow the multi-media coordinator time to prepare the slideshow without waiting on late submissions in February.
 Your student’s ONE senior picture can be swapped out until January 31.
 Many of you will have professional photos taken during the fall, but please submit a “senior placecard picture” which can be swapped out with the official professional picture before January 31.
 Missing the September 1 deadline will jeopardize your ability to participate in graduation.